Defiant-Sheep/federal-eu-constitution/TITLE_2_CH_2.md

 ## Chapter II - Powers of the Federal Government

 ### Article I.
-The President of Europe shall appoint up to six citizens who are not members of Congress to be Vice Presidents.
+The President of Europe shall appoint up to six citizens who are not members of the Consilium to be Vice Presidents.

-The President of Europe may at any time nominate any citizen who is not a member of Congress to be a minister of a defined ministry or an ambassator to a foreign country.
-If there is a vacancy for a minister or ambassator, any Vice President may nominate any citizen who is not a member of Congress to be that minister or ambassator.
+The President of Europe may at any time nominate any citizen who is not a member of the Consilium to be a minister of a defined ministry or an ambassator to a foreign country.
+If there is a vacancy for a minister or ambassator, any Vice President may nominate any citizen who is not a member of the Consilium to be that minister or ambassator.

 The President may at any time remove any minister from office.
 The President may grant the right to remove ministers to the Vice Presidents.